liatrio/devops-bootcamp/docs/2-virtual-machines-containers/container-management_docker-compose.md

     - Creates volumes to persist application data on your local filesystem.

+?>Docker Compose [networking](https://docs.docker.com/compose/networking/) helps running services communicate by allowing each container to query other containers using the service name as the hostname.

 2. Run `docker-compose up` to create your environment and ensure you can access the application UIs.

 3. Configure a Jenkins job to build Spring Pet Clinic and deploy the artifact to Artifactory.